 - 7.1.
-Workers must be maximum allowed to work 60 hours per week, except for emergency situations defined by law or unusual situations. - 7.2.
+Regular working hours must not exceed 48 hours per week.
+Workers must be maximum allowed to work 60 hours per week. - 7.2.
 Workers must have a minimum of 24 hours off after six days of work. - 7.3.
 Workers must be paid for overtime as defined in legislation.
 No worker must be made to work overtime under the threat of penalty, dismissal, or denunciation to authorities.